-Free Online Screenshot Sharing Tools
+Free Online Screenshot and Screen Capture Tools

 Nimbus Capture helps you to take screenshots with options to capturing a complete screen or just a partial area.
 Make focused images by blurring out parts you don’t need.
 And save them to your device or send the image to your personal cloud storage to share them later.

 An easy 2-button-click helps you capture screenshots fast.
 The interface is simple and intuitive making for easy sharing of screenshots on the internet.
 Besides a powerful editor, it has a very helpful similar image search capability.
 Lightshot is available for operating systems like Windows/Mac and supports following browsers – Chrome, Firefox, IE & Opera.

 #3 Tiny Take

 TinyTake is a screen capture & video recording software.
 It’s simple and focused to capture screenshots, annotate and share with others.
 You can capture videos for 5 minute duration on the free license.
 You also get access to online web gallery and cloud storage.
 You can assign custom short-cut keys as well.
 It supports annotations and also integrates with YouTube.
 You can also reference your history in it.

 If you are looking for an Open source light weight screenshot option, Greenshot is for you.
 Built for Windows, it helps create screenshots of selected screen area or even capture complete (scrolling) web pages from Internet Explorer.
 You can easily highlight or obfuscate parts of the screenshot, even add annotations.
 Plenty of export options to printers or photo sites or email.
 It does the basic stuff with ease and is a cost effective option.